TEMPLE: Incentivizing Temporal Understanding of Video Large Language Models via Progressive Pre-SFT Alignment: Conclusion

 \section{Conclusion}

-In this work, we propose a novel approach to enhance the temporal understanding of video LLMs through DPO, addressing the deficiency in capturing fine-grained temporal structures in current models.
-Our method leverages a carefully designed data generation pipeline to curate video preference data and a novel curriculum learning + Pre-SFT Alignment strategy to inject temporal understanding abilities into video LLMs.
-We demonstrate the effectiveness of our approach through extensive experiments on multiple benchmarks, showing substantial gains in temporal reasoning and perception.
-These results open the door for further improvements in video LLMs, particularly in refining their ability to understand and reason about temporal dynamics in videos. {
+In this work, we propose a novel framework to enhance the temporal alignment of Video LLMs through DPO, addressing the lack of supervision signals in current training paradigms.
+Our method leverages a carefully designed data generation pipeline to curate temporality-oriented video preference data and a novel Progressive Pre-SFT Alignment strategy to inject temporal understanding abilities into Video LLMs.
+We demonstrate the effectiveness of our approach through extensive experiments on multiple benchmarks, showing substantial gains in temporal understanding.
+These results open the door for further improvements in Video LLMs, particularly in refining their ability to understand and reason about temporal dynamics in videos.